-PeaceHealth is seeking a Lab Assistant - Inpatient Phlebotomy for a Part Time, Day position.
-Hourly compensation starts at $16.64, more depending on experience.
+PeaceHealth is seeking a Lab Assistant - Inpatient Phlebotomy for a Per Diem/Relief, 0.00 FTE, Day position.
+Hourly compensation starts at $17.48, more depending on experience.

-- Receives and makes telephone calls and uses computer terminal and reference guides to provide information and answer questions from clients and patients, regarding specimen requirements, test results and other client requests.
+- Receives and makes telephone calls and uses computer terminal and reference guides to provide information regarding specimen requirements and other clinical requests.

-- Performs waived testing as assigned.
+- Performs Point of Care testing as assigned.
 Recognizes abnormal results and follows up as defined in standard operating procedures.